celery/celery/docs/configuration.rst

 task_track_started
 ~~~~~~~~~~~~~~~~~~

-If :const:`True` the task will report its status as "started" when the
+If :const:`True` the task will report its status as 'started' when the
 task is executed by a worker.
 The default value is :const:`False` as
 the normal behaviour is to not report that level of granularity.
 Tasks
 are either pending, finished, or waiting to be retried.
-Having a "started"
+Having a 'started'
 state can be useful for when there are long running tasks and there is a
 need to report which task is currently running.